 How to Avoid Clearance Delays: Fedex & DHL

-Getting goods and products cleared through customs can be a time-consuming, exhausting process.
+Getting goods and products cleared through customs can be an exhausting process.
 There are a number of things that have to happen and steps that need to occur in a very specific order.
-Failing to follow these steps can result in a delay in timely delivery.
+Failure to follow these steps can result in customs delays that cost you time and money.
 There are a few common missteps to be aware of.